sethigeet/TestCaseUploaderPortal/README.md

 - Change into the `packages/server` (`cd packages/server`) and then run `yarn build`
 - Change into the `packages/web` (`cd packages/web`) and then run `yarn build`

-You now have two Node.js app which you can deploy as you want!
+You now have two Node.js apps which you can deploy as you want!